How To Effectively Treat Herniated Discs With Physical Therapy

 Exercises

 Your physical therapist should create a customized treatment plan that includes exercises and stretches designed to strengthen the muscles of your back that surround the affected disc.
+The result is reduced pain as your back becomes better able to support the disc and prevent pressure from falling on the nerves around the disc.
+If exercise is painful, your physical therapist may choose alternative approaches, such as aquatic therapy, to reduce pressure and enable exercise without discomfort.

 Deep Tissue Massage